davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 DIAGRAM

 That's certainly not right.
-We're supposed to have one distributed variable; it seems to have accidentally gotten forked into two.
-If anyone has written code that calls set() on the variable and assumes all other nodes will see the result of that set() going forward, well, we didn't manage to provide that guarantee, and that code is now broken.
-We were being so hard on other people before for not providing their stated guarantees, and yet here we are now breaking our promises too!
+Our distributed variable seems to have accidentally forked into two.
+If anyone has written code that calls set() on the variable and assumes all other nodes will see the result of that set() going forward, well, we didn't manage to provide that guarantee, and their code is now broken.
+We were being so hard on other people before for not providing their stated guarantees, and here we are now breaking our promises too!
+Doesn't it suck to be fallible?

 This situation, where the system is only supposed to have one leader but accidentally now has two, is called **split-brain**.
 We cannot ship a distributed variable that is prone to split-brain.
 We need a "safe" failover algorithm that guarantees all nodes always agree who is the leader.